debjotyms/blog-posts/Data Science & Machine Learning/Python/introduction-to-python.md

 print("Hi there!")
 ```

-you can add a multi-line string (triple quotes) in your code, and place your comment inside it:
+You can add a multi-line string (triple quotes) in your code, and place your comment inside it:

 ```python
 """